 Music lessons are taught by a specialist music instructor.
 In each unit the children develop and extend their musical knowledge, skills and understanding.
 In places, music is also linked to the Learning Challenge which extends the children’s musical experiences.
-Music is a valuable asset to our school and children have an opportunity to develop their own skills and interests through recorder club and choir.
+Music is a valuable asset to our school and children have an opportunity to develop their own skills and interests through choir and piano and guitar lessons.

 Physical Education (PE)

 Physical Education is taught as a discrete subject and is delivered by both a specialist PE teacher from Nidderdale High School and class teachers.
-Using our sport funding to access the skills of a specialist teacher has raised the standard of PE and sport in our school and is providing our staff with a great opportunity to share practice.
-Children also attend swimming lessons during their time with us, the aim being to be able to confidently swim at least 25 metres.
+Using our sport funding to access the skills of a specialist teacher has raised the standard of PE and sport in our school and has provided our staff with a great opportunity to share practice.
+Children also attend swimming lessons for one term during year 3, the aim being to be able to confidently swim at least 25 metres.
 Children can also join sports clubs which change on a termly basis as well as having the opportunity to represent the school in a wide variety of area sport competitions.